petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 **Results for Red-Green:**
 ![Two Lights Experiment Red-Green Results](./TwoLightsExperiment_RG.png)

-As we can see, there is a significant difference between those sums.
+As we can see, there is a significant difference between these sums.
 That means that mixtures of Red and Green are **nonlinear**.

 We can perform the same experiment for other color pairs as well.